Mo'Nique: Personal life

+In her Netflix special My Name is Mo'Nique, released in April 2023, Mo'Nique disclosed that she experienced sexual attraction to women, stating that she was "not all the way" a lesbian, but that "when you're born with that, there's absolutely nothing you can do about it.
+Nothing.
+And please understand that I tried."

 Controversy

 2009 awards campaign

-In 2009, Mo'Nique starred in the independent drama Precious: Based on the Novel 'Push' by Sapphire directed by Lee Daniels.
+In 2009, Mo'Nique starred in the indie drama Precious directed by Lee Daniels.
 For the role, she was paid $50,000.
 The film started to receive critical attention and awards buzz for her performance.
-The film's executive producers Tyler Perry and Oprah Winfrey as well as the film's production company Lionsgate asked her to travel to promote the film at the Cannes Film Festival, which she declined to do, saying her deal was with the film's director, Daniels, and that she had finished her contractual obligations.
+The film's executive producers Tyler Perry and Oprah Winfrey, as well as the film's production company Lionsgate, asked her to travel to promote the film at the Cannes Film Festival, which she declined to do, saying her deal was with the film's director, Daniels, and that she had finished her contractual obligations.

 Upon winning the Academy Award for Best Supporting Actress, Mo'Nique stated, "I'd like to thank the Academy for showing that it can be about the performance and not the politics".

-Mo'Nique has since claimed Tyler Perry called her to apologize for how she was treated.
-In 2020, Mo'Nique performed a standup segment attacking Perry, Oprah, and others involved in the feud.
-She has stated how devastated she was by Oprah's communication and described her as "malicious."
+Mo'Nique has since claimed Perry called her to apologize for how she was treated.
+In 2020, Mo'Nique performed a standup segment attacking Perry, Oprah and others involved in the feud.
+She has stated how devastated she was by Oprah's communication and described her as "malicious".

 2019 Netflix lawsuit

 In 2018, Mo'Nique accused Netflix of racial and gender bias against her after she was paid $500,000 for her comedy special to air on the streaming service.
 She compared herself to Dave Chappelle, Chris Rock, Kevin Hart, and Amy Schumer, who each received multimillion-dollar deals.
 In her statement, she stated:

 In her statement, she also urged people to support her in her boycott of Netflix.
 She went on numerous talk shows, including The View, in which she continued to fight against Netflix.
-In 2019, she sued Netflix, with her complaint reading in part, "In short, as this lawsuit shows, Netflix’s treatment of Mo’Nique began with a discriminatory low-ball offer and ended with a blacklisting act of retaliation."
+In 2019, she sued Netflix, with her complaint reading in part, "In short, as this lawsuit shows, Netflix's treatment of Mo'Nique began with a discriminatory low-ball offer and ended with a blacklisting act of retaliation."
 In the suit, she listed fellow comedians who were paid millions for their specials, including Chappelle, Rock, Jerry Seinfeld, Eddie Murphy, Ellen DeGeneres, and Ricky Gervais.

-By June 2022, Netflix had settled the lawsuit with Mo’Nique, and on July 19, 2022 announced that she was set to do a new special for them.
+By June 2022, Netflix had settled the lawsuit with Mo'Nique, and on July 19, 2022, announced that she was set to do a new special for them.